Royal Enfield Interceptor 650 is the most powerful RE bike in India.

-Power for the Royal Enfield’s middleweight bike will come from a parallel-twin, 648cc, fuel injected engine.
-The air-oil cooled motor features a small radiator, which will be fitted in front of the engine on the double-cradle chassis.
-It’s the most powerful engine from Royal Enfield delivering a maximum power output of 47bhp at 7,100rpm, while yielding a peak torque of 52Nm at 4,000rpm.
-For feeding power to the rear wheel, there will be a 6-speed gearbox.
+At the heart of the Royal Enfield’s middleweight bike is a parallel-twin, 648cc, fuel injected engine.
+The air-oil cooled motor features a small radiator, which is fitted in front of the engine on the double-cradle chassis.
+It’s the most powerful engine from Royal Enfield delivering a maximum power output of 47bhp at 7,100rpm, while generating a peak torque of 52Nm at 4,000rpm.
+Channelling power to the rear wheel is a 6-speed gearbox.
 The bike also gets digital spark ignition – TCI.

 The bike features dual exhausts and optional ABS.
 In terms of styling, the bike takes cues from the Continental GT series, however changes have been made to accommodate the all-new larger engine.
 In line with the new norms for two-wheelers, the engine will comply with the new BSIV emission norms.
 The modern 650cc twin engine has been developed on a global platform that would carry the Royal Enfield legacy.
 It has been designed to offer the right balance between power, torque and usability, and to ensure a smooth and unintimidating riding experience.
 Check Out – India’s 5 Best Modified Royal Enfield Bullets

 The Interceptor 650 will be the most powerful RE motorcycle in the country.
 On the fuel efficiency ground, this new middleweight motorcycle will be a decent performer.
 While the bikemaker hasn’t yet revealed the official mileage figures of the bike, it is estimated to return fuel economy of around 15-20kmpl in city and 20-25kmpl on the highways.

-Braking duties on the new Royal Enfield bike will be taken care of by 320mm front and 240mm rear disc brakes.
+Braking duties on the new Royal Enfield bike will be done via 320mm front and 240mm rear disc brakes.
 The ABS (Anti-Lock Braking System) will also come as standard on the bike.
 Aiming to ensure a comfortable ride, the company has equipped it with 41mm front fork, 110mm travel upfront and twin coil-over shocks, 88mm travel rear suspension unit.
 Read About – Royal Enfield 1000cc Bike By Carberry Motorcycles